0xAsh/0xAsh.github.io/_posts/2022-02-28-Harnessing-the-power-of-LinkedIn-and-Talon-for-Password-Spraying.md

         <img src="/assets/images/misc/linkedin_talon/pwdlistspray.png" />
 </p>

-As you may have noticed, I've added some timestamping to the output, as well as a notification of when the next attempt cycle will occur.
+You'll notice additional timestamping within the output, as well as a notification of when the next attempt cycle will occur.

 As we progressed through a password list, eventually we hit the same password found earlier, and achieved a successful login to the target accounts.